Fivell/policies/source/sections/09-configuration_management_policy.md

 ## 9.5 Patch Management Procedures

-1. Datica uses automated tooling to ensure systems are up-to-date with the latest security patches.
+1. Versionista uses automated tooling to ensure systems are up-to-date with the latest security patches.
 2. On Ubuntu Linux systems, the unattended-upgrades tool is used to apply security patches in phases.